 While touring to promote his movie, the Chicago Tribune ran a hurtful editorial accusing Rudolph of "effeminization of the American male."
 Valentino challenged the incognito writer to a boxing match in order to defend his masculinity, but the writer never came forward, and the fight never took place.
 Party boy Rudolph, thoroughly stressed, threw himself into the night life once again, and traveled to Manhattan for the New York premiere.
 He participated in a public sparring match with sportswriter Frank O'Neil, whom he decked with two punches.
 After an all night party in his honor, Rudolph crashed to the floor in his suite at the Ambassador Hotel where he was found writhing in agony.

 With a burst appendix and violent pain, severe uremic poisoning had spread throughout his body by the time he went into surgery.
 Valentino fought bravely, refusing to face his perilous condition and told his visiting studio chairman, Joseph M. Schenck, "Don't worry, Chief, I will be all right."
-Those were his last words.
+Those were Rudolph Valentino's last, final, words.

 With numerous complications including a poisoning of the wall of the heart, handsome Rudolph Valentino, known as the world's most famous lover, fell into a coma and succumbed to his condition on August 23, 1926, surrounded by only three physicians and two weeping nurses in the Polyclinic Hospital.
 The cause of death was announced as peritonitis and septic endocarditis.
 He was 31 years old.